 A digital story, according to the Center for Digital Storytelling, is "a short, first person video-narrative created by combining recorded voice, still and moving images, and music or other sounds."
 Digital storytelling is a creative way for you to share your own experiences, perspectives, and emotions with others.
 The purpose of this project is for you to reflect critically on your experience of race and racism and to convey that experience to others.
-Students will build the skills necessary to complete their digital story throughout the course and in Module 15.
+Students will build the skills necessary to complete their digital story throughout the course, with the final project due in Week 15.